coq/coq/dev/doc/universes.md

 The universe graph
 ------------------

-To accomodate universe polymorphic definitions, the graph structure in kernel/univ.ml was modified.
-The new API forces every universe to be declared before it is mentionned in any constraint.
+To accommodate universe polymorphic definitions, the graph structure in kernel/univ.ml was modified.
+The new API forces every universe to be declared before it is mentioned in any constraint.
 This forces to declare every universe to be >= Set or > Set.
 Every universe variable introduced during elaboration is >= Set.
 Every _global_ universe is now declared explicitly > Set, _after_ typechecking the definition.
 In